 Where to Learn More about the Meal Kit Delivery Service Industry

-The 12 companies listed above are just a small part of the fast-growing market.
-To learn more, check out the report Meal Kit Delivery Services in the U.S. by Packaged Facts.
+In addition, be sure to check out the report Meal Kit Delivery Services in the U.S. by Packaged Facts.
 This report includes the best meal kit service data and analysis from a proprietary Packaged Facts National Consumer Survey that delves into the scope and demographics of users of meal kit delivery services.
-In addition, the report profiles industry players and explores key trends and opportunities.